openbridge/openbridge.github.io/pipeline.md

 ## Check Your Firewall

-If you are having connection difficulties, please make sure you can make outbound network connections for `FTPES` and `FTP` via `port:21`.
-For those using `SFTP` make sure outbound `port:2222` is open.
+If you are having connection difficulties, please make sure you can make outbound network connections for  `SFTP` make sure outbound `port:22` or `port:443` is open.
+Either can be used to connect.

 ## Blocked Files